One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: More Results

-\paragraph{Ablation Study} We investigate the impact of the hybrid reward mechanism in Fig. \ref{fig:ablation_study} and explore the influence of SFT as a ``cold start" phase for the Reinforcement Learning (RL) process.
+We investigate the impact of the hybrid reward mechanism in Fig. \ref{fig:ablation_study} and explore the influence of SFT as a ``cold start" phase for the Reinforcement Learning (RL) process.
 As illustrated in Table \ref{tab:ablation_study}, our findings suggest that while SFT enhances initial model performance, it ultimately constrains the long-term potential of RL.
 By forcing the model to adhere to pre-generated trajectories, SFT improves basic task proficiency at the expense of autonomous exploration.
-Consequently, the results in Table \ref{tab:ablation_study} demonstrate that training the model directly with reinforcement learning yields the most superior performance. \paragraph{Cost Analysis} We conduct a comparative analysis of token usage across multiple methodologies, utilizing Qwen2.5-14B-Instruct as the base model on SWE-bench\_Pro.
-Empirical results (see Table.~\ref{tab:cost_analysis}) indicate that RepoNavigator represents a superior agentic design in terms of cost-efficiency.
-While baseline approaches such as CoSIL and RepoSearcher incur substantial overhead by indexing all repository files—leading to significantly higher average input tokens—our proposed method optimizes token consumption by avoiding such exhaustive operations.
+This finding aligns with previous research on this topic \cite{chen2025beyond,jin2025rl,chen2025synergy}.
+Consequently, the results in Table \ref{tab:ablation_study} demonstrate that training the model directly with reinforcement learning yields the most superior performance.

-\paragraph{Evolution of Tool-calling Proficiency} We evaluate the tool-calling performance during training in Fig.~\ref{fig:tool}, where tool rewards consistently improve.
-A potential side effect of integrating success rates into the GRPO reward function is the emergence of "conservative" agents that inflate success metrics by suppressing tool usage.
-However, the results in Fig.~\ref{fig:turns} and Fig.~\ref{fig:succ_turns} mitigate this concern, showing that successful tool-calling turns increase while overall turns remain stable or rise.
-We observe a particularly pronounced increase in total turns for the 7B model (Fig.~\ref{fig:turns}).
-Unlike the 14B and 32B models, which leverage their superior reasoning to reach targets with fewer, more precise invocations, the 7B model undergoes a more intensive exploration phase due to its initially lower tool-mastery (Fig.~\ref{fig:tool_rewards}).